amytee252/Keystrokes_NN/README.md

 AFTER TRAINING, TESTING, PREDICTING...

 3. ROC Curve: For each subject (user) a ROC curve is plotted of the true positive rate vs. false positive rate.

 4. Equal Error Rate (EER): The EER per user is plotted.
 It plots both the False Accept Rate (FAR) and False Reject Rate (FRR).
 The rate at which the FAR and FRR are equal is known as the EER.
 Each user has their own EER assessed.
+The EER rate is read off on the y axis.

 5. Loss Plot: For each user the loss and accuracy is plotted per epoch.